This page has information about:

 If the investigator believes more information should be released and the public body or organization disagrees, the investigator may decide that the matter proceed to a formal inquiry.
 An inquiry may result in a legally-binding order.
 If you do not agree with the order, you may seek a "judicial review" of our decision in the BC Supreme Court.
 You are responsible for the costs of the court appeal.

-If you wish to know the status of your review file before it has been assigned to an investigator please call the intake officer who signed the notice letter.
+If you wish to know the status of your review file before it has been assigned to an investigator please call the case review officer who signed the notice letter.

 For more information regarding the review process, check out the Guidance Document section of our website.